Upadacitinib

 Less common or rare possible side effects:

 • Blood clots in the veins of the legs, lungs and arteries are possible in some people taking upadacitinib.
-This can happen more often in patients with an inflammatory condition.
-Other risk factors including heart disease will be assessed by your doctor.

 • Serious infections such as tuberculosis (TB) are seen rarely, and screening for TB is needed before treatment begins.